aramirezfr/FilmStudioDataAnalysis/README.md

 **Identifying Popular Genres:** Action, Adventure, Sci-Fi, Animation, Comedy, and Drama have consistently received high ratings and audience engagement.
 Focusing on these genres maximizes box office potential and appeals to diverse demographics.
 **Optimal Release Timing:** April, May, June, July (summer months) and November, December (holiday season) are optimal for film releases.
 Factors like school breaks and holiday festivities contribute to increased audience attendance.
-**Financial Success Metrics:** A film's financial success is tied to its gross revenue doubling its production budget.
-Higher budgets correlate with increased revenue and profitability.
-Strategic budget allocation aligned with revenue objectives is essential for box office success and sustainable growth.
+**Financial Success Metrics:** Regarding financial success metrics, while there's a noted correlation between higher budgets and increased revenue and profitability, strategic budget allocation is suggested as a potential driver for enhancing financial outcomes.

 ## More Information:
 Find the full analysis in the [Jupyter Notebook](Film Studio Data Analysis.ipynb) or review this [presentation](FilmStudioDataAnalysis.pdf).

+## Repository Structure
+*Data
+*Graphs
+*README.md
+*Film Studio Data Analysis.ipynb

 ### Author: Adriana Ramirez Franco (aramirezfr20@gmail.com)